maxim55069633/24.odin_mini_message_board/README.md

 In this project, I practice the Express basic I've already learned.

 I learned a templating language: pug.

-Find another good example from [DutsAndrew](https://github.com/DutsAndrew/message-board)
+Also found a good example of mini message board from [DutsAndrew](https://github.com/DutsAndrew/message-board)